rezalaal/oc-boxes-plugin/README.md

 ### modelClass

-Use a custom instance model class for this Box.
+Optional, use a custom instance model class for this Box.
 See [Custom Instance Models](#custom-instance-models).

 ### name

-A human readable name for this partial.
+Optional, A human readable name for this partial.

 ### eagerLoad

-What relations to eager load if this partial gets rendered.
+Optional, defaults to `false`, defines which relations to eager load if this partial gets rendered.
 Possible values are `auto` (eager load all defined relations),`false` (eager load nothing) or an array of relation names:

 ```yaml